Summary

 Outcomes

-Key measures of quality care are the outcomes that patients, their families and carers achieve.
+Key measures of quality palliative care are the outcomes that patients, their families and carers achieve.
 The Australian Palliative Care Outcomes Collaboration (PCOC) is a national program that uses standardised validated clinical assessment tools to benchmark and measure outcomes.

-There were 61,100 patients receiving palliative care from the 180 palliative care services voluntarily participating in Palliative Care Outcomes Collaboration program in 2022.
+There were 61,100 patients receiving palliative care from the 180 palliative care services voluntarily participating in the Palliative Care Outcomes Collaboration program in 2022.

 • 3 in 4 (77%) palliative care episodes ended within 30 days, with most ending within 2 weeks (62%)